-2.2.8 THE STATE OF THE NATION ADDRESS - 2021
+2.2.8 THE STATE OF THE NATION ADDRESS - 2022

-President Cyril Ramaphosa delivered the State of the Nation Address on 11 February 2021 at 7pm before a joint sitting of the two houses of Parliament under the theme: "Following up on our commitments: Making your future work better".
-The 2021 SoNA took the form of a hybrid joint sitting, with no more than 50 Members of Parliament, representatives from the Judiciary and the Executive in the physical chamber and the rest connecting virtually.
+President Cyril Ramaphosa delivered the State of the Nation Address on 10 February 2022 at 19:00 under the following theme: "Following up on our commitments: making your future work better".

+This year, for the first time since the dawn of our democracy, the State of the Nation Address was not being delivered in the Chamber of the National Assembly.